imagej/imagej.github.io/_pages/develop/javafx.md

 ## Some things to know

 -   JavaFX is only available since **Java 8**.
--   JavaFX 8 is shipped with Oracle JDK 8, but **not with OpenJDK 8**.
+-   JavaFX 8 is shipped with Oracle JDK 8, but **not with OpenJDK 8** so
+-   JavaFX is not currently included with some ImageJ and Fiji distributions but the Azul distribution can be used.
+For further details see this [forum thread](https://forum.image.sc/t/feedback-needed-bundled-java-future-directions/44030/17).
 -   Starting with Java 11, JavaFX was open sourced as [OpenJFX](https://openjfx.io/), and was split out from OpenJDK as separate components, which can be depended upon like any other library.